matheusmaldaner/DiffLogicVisualizer/README.md

 ## Overview

-**Logic Gate Neural Network Visualizer** is an interactive web-based tool designed to:
+**Neural Network Visualizer** is an interactive web-based tool designed to:
 1. Visualize the structure and connections within a trained logic gate neural network.
 2. Demonstrate the forward pass of the model on user-provided input images.
 3. Highlight the activation paths and provide insights into how the model arrives at a classification.